Biblical Feasts, Festivals, and Holidays

 16 Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.

-Romans 14:1-23 also speak to judging anther concerning days, etc.
+Romans 14:1-23 also speak to judging another concerning celebrations such as feasts to include food and days.

 References: